 There are three projects in his, hopefully, not too distant future: a 1977 Yamaha RD200DX, a 1982 Yamaha RD350LC and a pre-war Velocette MOV.
 All of these will feature significantly on OilySmudges.com and will have their own dedicated areas within the site.

-As you will have noticed, this site currently carries advertising delivered by Google for which I receive a very small payment if someone clicks on an advertising link.
-It also carries affiliate links to products for sale on the UK version of Amazon which generate a small commission if you buy the item via a link from this site.
+As you will have noticed, this site sometimes carries advertising delivered by Google for which I receive a very small payment if someone clicks on an advertising link.
+It also carries affiliate links to products for sale on the UK version of Amazon.
+As an Amazon Associate I earn from qualifying purchases.

 I have partnered with Haynes, the publishers of a wide range of workshop manuals that readers from the UK will be very familiar with.
 If you buy from the Haynes website within a month of following the link from OilySmudges, a commission will be paid to me.